Phazzie/YaHeard/README.md

 # Multi-AI Transcription Consensus Engine

-🚀 **@Phazzie Contract-Driven Development Mode ACTIVATED!**

-A SvelteKit application that processes audio files through multiple AI transcription services (Whisper, AssemblyAI, Deepgram) and generates consensus transcriptions for improved accuracy.
+SvelteKit app that runs an uploaded audio file through multiple AI transcription services in parallel (Whisper, AssemblyAI, Deepgram, ElevenLabs, Gemini) and returns a consensus transcription with reasoning and per-service stats.

+Built with a contract-driven architecture (interfaces in `src/contracts/`, implementations in `src/implementations/`) and regeneration seams to make refactors and fixes low-risk.

+## 🛡️ Security notes

+- CSRF protection (double-submit cookie): on page load, the server generates a token in `+page.server.ts`, sets it as a cookie, and also returns the token to the page.
+The client submits the token with the form; the API compares the submitted value against the cookie on every request.
+This is stateless and suitable for serverless deployments.
+- Rate limiting: simple in-memory IP limit to prevent abuse during development.
+For production or serverless/multi-instance deployments, replace with Redis or another distributed store.
+- Error handling: the API avoids leaking details in production; detailed messages are shown only in dev.

+Important: The current controls are suitable for local/dev.
+For production, plan to externalize rate limit state, add content security policy headers, and structured logging/monitoring.
+See `DEPLOYMENT.md` for details.

-## 🏗️ @Phazzie Architecture
+## 🏗️ Architecture (contract-driven)

-This project follows the **@Phazzie Contract-Driven Development** methodology:
+This project follows a contract-first approach:

 ### Core Principles
 - **Contracts First**: Define interfaces before implementations